 - Cream cheese: use the kind that comes in a brick, not whipped cream cheese.
 Be sure to leave it out on the counter for at least 30 minutes, preferably 60 or more, before using in this recipe.
 Cold cream cheese will not blend well and you'll wind up with lumps in your cream cheese filling which is no bueno

 - Orange gel food coloring: a few drops are used to bring the Halloween colors to life in this recipe.
 I prefer to use gel food coloring vs water-based or liquid food coloring, as those varieties can alter the texture of the batter

 - Optional: candy eyeballs, Halloween sprinkles and a bit of frosting or decorating icing to glue them on.
 These can be found on Amazon or in most craft stores in the baking aisle

 Yes leftover baked brownies can certainly be frozen.
 I recommend wrapping them tightly in plastic wrap and placing in a freezer-safe plastic bag.
 They’ll keep in the freezer for about 3 months.
 Thaw at room temperature or, better yet, place in the microwave at 50% power for about 2 minutes until warm and gooey.

 Can I make these cream cheese brownies gluten-free?

 I have not tried this recipe with any other ingredients besides those that are listed.
-However, I have had much success with substitutingone-for-one with in many baking recipes, therefore, I would deduce that gluten-free flour would work just fine in this recipe as well.
+However, I have had much success with substituting gluten-free baking flour one-for-one with all-purpose flour in many baking recipes, therefore, I would deduce that gluten-free flour would work just fine in this recipe as well.